The Shabbat Leadership Training Seminar

 Birthright Israel and OneTable are partnering to offer an immersive training program for North American madrichim designed to elevate your ability to transform Shabbat into a time of joy, reflection, and conversation.
 Plus, it will help you become a better and more engaging facilitator of Shabbat experiences on Birthright Israel trips.

-During these virtual workshops, we will explore this idea of personal connection, including identifying our own Shabbat dinner practice.
-We will look to form an emotional connection to Shabbat and to harness that energy so it can be translated into powerful programming ideas.
-In so doing, we will explore the possibilities of what Shabbat can offer our trip participants by modeling the training around the ideas of hospitality, welcoming, and ritual.
-Ultimately, these shared values will help us to empower trip participants to lead pieces of the Shabbat experience themselves.
+During these virtual sessions, we’ll look at the idea of personal connection, including identifying your own Shabbat dinner practice.
+We’ll form an emotional connection to Shabbat and harness that energy for powerful programming ideas.
+In doing so, we’ll explore the possibilities of what Shabbat can offer your trip participants by modeling the training around the ideas of hospitality, welcoming, and ritual.
+Ultimately, these values will help us empower trip participants to lead pieces of the Shabbat experience themselves.